microsoft/aitour-advanced-coding-visual-studio-and-github-copilot/README.md

 # Advanced Coding: Visual Studio & GitHub Copilot

-This repo is intended as a template for Microsoft AI Tour repositories
+This repo is intended for Microsoft AI Tour session: _"Advanced Coding: Visual Studio & GitHub Copilot"_ .
+It has materials for both the presenter and the participants.

 ## Session Desciption